Lebesgue's Density Theorem and definable selectors for ideals: The null ideal

 For $\epsilon=\frac{1}{2}$, we obtain that $d^\mu_A(x)=1$ implies that $x$ is an $\I_\mu$-shift density point and $d^\mu_A(x)=0$ implies that this fails.
-Using Lebesgue's density theorem for $\mu$ and ${}^\omega 2$ (see \cite[Section 8]{MR3003923} or \cite[Proposition 2.10]{Mi08}) this yields the $\I_\mu$-shift density property (cf.\ Definition~\ref{def:density points for ideals}).
+Using Lebesgue's density theorem for $\mu$ and ${}^\omega 2$ (see \cite[Section 8]{andrettacamerlo2012} or \cite[Proposition 2.10]{Mi08}) this yields the $\I_\mu$-shift density property (cf.\ Definition~\ref{def:density points for ideals}).

-\begin{corollary} For every Lebesgue measurable subset $A$ of ${}^\omega2$, $D_\I(A)=_\mu D_\mu(A)$.
+\begin{corollary} For every Lebesgue measurable subset $A$ of ${}^\omega2$, $D_{\I_\mu}(A)=_\mu D_\mu(A)$, recalling that by $D_\mu(A)$ we denote the points of $A$ of density 1 (see p.~\pageref{density1}).
 In particular, the $\I_\mu$-shift density property holds. \end{corollary} We shall give another proof of Lebesgue's density theorem in Section~\ref{section explicit construction of density points} below, thus making the previous argument for the $\I_\mu$-shift density property self-contained.
 The $\I_\mu$-density property also follows as a special case from the results in Section \ref{section strongly linked tree forcings}.

 In the next lemma, we give two examples which show that if $d^\mu_A(x) \in (0,1)$, then $x$ can but does not have to be an $\I_\mu$-shift density point of $A$.

 \begin{lemma} Each of the following statements is satisfied by some Borel subset $A$ of ${}^\omega2$ and some $x\in {}^{\omega}2$ with $d^\mu_A(x) \in (0,1)$. \begin{enumerate-(a)} \item $x$ is an $\I_\mu$-shift density point of $A$. \item $x$ is not an $\I_\mu$-shift density point of $A$. \end{enumerate-(a)} \end{lemma} \begin{proof} Let $A=\{0^n{}^\smallfrown 1^3{}^\smallfrown x\in {}^\omega2\mid n\in\omega,\ x\in {}^\omega 2\}$ and $B$ its complement.